Glazzes/react-native-zoom-toolkit/README.md

 - Zooming in media contained a chat message
 - Detail screens
 - Cropping an image or video
-- Image galeries
+- Image galleries

 The idea behind this library is to provide a set of components and utilities for the most common use cases of the Pinch to Zoom interaction.

 ## Features
 - **Limitless**: Smoothly zoom in and out any component you want, you're not limited to images only.
-- **Performance:** This libray has been written with `Reanimated v3 (v2 compatible)` and `Geture Handler v2`
+- **Performance:** This library has been written with `Reanimated v3 (v2 compatible)` and `Gesture Handler v2`
-- **SnapBack Zoom:** Zoom in and snap back, this component automatically snap backs to its original position once the gesture ends, making it ideal for zoomable previews.
+- **SnapBack Zoom:** Zoom in and snap back, this component automatically snaps back to its original position once the gesture ends, making it ideal for zoomable previews.
 - **Resumable Zoom**: Pick up where you left last time!
 This component remembers your previous interactions with it, just the same way it works in your Android/IOS OS integrated gallery application, making it ideal for detail screens.
 - **Expo Go Compatible**: This library has been written in typescript and supported modules by the expo go app.

+Planned features for next releases:
+- [ ] **Crop Zoom:** An easy to use component for those applications that require cropping capabilities.
+- [ ] **Image Gallery:** A simple and ready to use image gallery which uses ResumableZoom

 ## Installation
-> [!IMPORTANT]
+> [!NOTE]
 > This library relies on both Reanimated and Gesture Handler being part of your project, if you do not have them installed already please refer to [Reanimated](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/getting-started/) and [Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/docs/fundamentals/installation) installation guides.

 Install `@glazzes/react-native-zoomable` in your project